-Thomas Tsai, MD, MPH is a research associate in the Department of Health Policy and Management at Harvard School of Public Health and a general surgery resident at Brigham and Women’s Hospital.
+Thomas Tsai, MD, MPH is Assistant Professor Surgery at Harvard Medical School and an Assistant Professor in Health Policy and Management at the Harvard T.H.
+Chan School of Public Health.
+He is a faculty member of the Center for Surgery and Public Health, Ariadne Labs, and the Harvard Global Health Institute.
+He is a laparoscopic and bariatric surgeon at the Harvard School of Public Health.
 His research focuses on understanding variations in health care spending and outcomes in order to evaluate the impact of health policy efforts.
 Using national Medicare claims data, his work has included understanding the relationship between hospital quality and readmissions; patient experience as a measure of quality; and racial and socioeconomic disparities in readmission rates.
 His recent focus is on achieving value in the Medicare system with projects focused on bundled payments and variations in utilization of post-acute care.
-Dr. Tsai is actively involved in surgical quality improvement efforts on the Governing Council of the Massachusetts chapter of the American College of Surgeons, the Surgery Quality Improvement Committee at Brigham and Women’s Hospital, and on the Quality Integration Committee of the Commission on Cancer.
-He received his undergraduate degree from Harvard College, his M.D. from Stanford University School of Medicine, and his M.P.H. from Harvard School of Public Health.
+During 2014-2015 he was a HAPF and served as a Senior Advisor to the Assistant Secretary for Planning and Evaluation in the US Department of Health and Human Services.
+He received his undergraduate degree from Harvard College, his M.D. from Stanford University School of Medicine, and his M.P.H. from Harvard T.H.
+Chan School of Public Health.